-In certain areas within the Lakes District Master Planned Community Area established herein, a more rural development pattern which recognizes unique environmental conditions may be appropriate.
+In certain areas within the Lakes District Plan area, a more rural development pattern which recognizes unique environmental conditions may be appropriate.
 Designations of such areas shall be determined through review of individual projects.
 General guidelines for Estate Residential areas are discussed below, while more specific building guidelines and standards are provided in Part 3: Building Guidelines and Standards.
 Allowable uses include:

 - residential development with a gross density of 1 dwelling unit per 1 acre;

-- parks, recreation, and open space; and
+- parks, recreation, and open space;

-- public or private golf courses.
+- public or private golf courses; and

-- agriculture
+- agriculture.